 It is thought that Ewing sarcoma is caused by a genetic problem.

 Ewing sarcoma is more common in Caucasians, teenagers, and males.

 Symptoms may include: Pain, redness, and swelling surrounding the tumorDifficulty moving aroundFeverWeight loss and reduced appetiteFatigueLoss of bladder control Numbness, tingling, and paralysisDifficulty breathing

 Ewing sarcoma can also weaken the bone leading to unexplained fracture of the bone.

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will also be done.
 Ewing may be suspected if a bone breaks after a minor injury.
 A sample of the tissue will be removed and sent for examination, also called a

 Your child will work with a team of doctors.
 Talk with the team to determine the best treatment options for your child.
 These options include: